No. 85 (Expeditionary Logistics) Wing RAF

-No. 85 Expeditionary Logistics Wing RAF is a wing of the Royal Air Force A4 Force based at RAF Wittering, England.
+No. 85 Expeditionary Logistics Wing RAF is a wing of the Royal Air Force Support Force based at RAF Wittering, England.

 It is made up of several ground transport and logistics handling squadrons, whose role is to establish air and sea ports of disembarkation and the associated supply chain all the way to the front line squadrons.

 Structure

 No 85 (EL) Wg, with an establishment of approximately 660 personnel, comprises eight air combat service support units: